Infrastructure development capex hiked by 33 pc to Rs 10 lakh crore for 2023-24: FM | Science-Environment

 Presenting the Budget for 2023-24, she said the newly established infrastructure finance secretariat will assist in attracting more private investment.

-An expert committee will also be set up to make infrastructure classification and financing framework suitable for Amrit Kaal, she added.
+The finance minister said investments in infrastructure and productive capacity have a large multiplier impact on growth and employment.
+After the subdued period of the pandemic, private investments are growing again.

-On October 13 last year, Prime Minister Narendra Modi had launched the Gati Shakti - National Master Plan, aimed at developing an integrated infrastructure to reduce logistics costs.
+''The Budget takes the lead once again to ramp up the virtuous cycle of investment and job creation,'' she added.

-All logistics and connectivity infrastructure projects, entailing an investment of over Rs 500 crore, are routed through the NPG, constituted under the PM Gati Shakti initiative.
+On October 13, 2021, Prime Minister Narendra Modi launched the PM Gati Shakti - National Master Plan, aimed at developing an integrated infrastructure to reduce logistics costs.

-She also informed that the PM Primitive Vulnerable Tribal Group scheme would benefit 3.5 lakh tribals.
+All logistics and connectivity infrastructure projects, entailing an investment of over Rs 500 crore, are routed through the Network Planning Group (NPG), constituted under the PM Gati Shakti initiative.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)